Read more about what we are doing to help rough sleepers during the coronavirus pandemic.

 The dangers they face in public areas can have a detrimental effect on their physical and mental health, making rebuilding their lives and engaging with support services harder and leaving the streets is a lifelong battle.

-In Ipswich, we take rough sleeping very seriously and together with our partners, we work extremely hard throughout the year to prevent and reduce it.
-Our partners:
+Together with our partners, we work extremely hard throughout the year to prevent and reduce homelessness in Ipswich.
+Our Rough Sleeper commissioned partners include:

 Together we provide short term emergency accommodation and support for people sleeping rough if they have a local connection, working to prevent them returning to the streets.
 Where possible we will support anyone without a local connection to reconnect with their local area.